andresrsimoneau/steamchartsanalysis/README.md

 ### Presidential Approval Rating Over 50%

-## Kamala Harris' Defeat Was Following Norms, Not Being An Outlier
+## Kamala Harris’ Defeat Was Not a Historical Outlier, but the Historical Norm

 Had Harris won the 2024 U.S. presidential election, it would have constituted a significant historical outlier; she would have been the first vice president in U.S. history to win with an approval rating below 45%, and the first incumbent overall to do in over 75 years, following Harry Truman in 1948.